Overdrive

 Most people will take their vehicle to the nearest auto repair shop to have a new battery installed.
 But replacing it yourself is a relatively simple process that only involves removing the connection terminals, lifting the old battery out, and dropping in a new one.

-• Rotating Your Tires
+• Rotating Your Car Tires

 Tire rotation is a simple procedure that simply requires you to switch your front tires with your back tires to ensure they wear evenly and last longer.
 While rotating tires can be done quickly in an auto mechanic’s garage, you don’t need any special tools other than a lug wrench, a floor jack, two jack stands, and a torque wrench to ensure you don’t over tighten your lug nuts when all’s been done.
 Many auto repair shops provide a lifetime free tire rotation service if you purchased tired from them, so check with your shop before you start jacking the car up.